maxx1128/Webdev-Study-Notes/NonFiction/YouAreNotSoSmart.md

 #### Truth
 You're often ignorant of your motivations, and make up fake narratives to explain your decisions, emotions, and history without knowing it.

+From the last chapter, our unconscious minds our often out of our understanding but influence us greatly.
+When we try to explain something our unconscious mind decided on, our mind will often make something up for us.

 > You are always explaining to yourself the motivations for your actions and the causes to the effects in your life, and you make them up without realizing it when you don't know the answers.